Wsheerio/webmConverter/README.md

     00:30:1471.163
     01:34:12.123

-Size limit
+Size Limit/Bitrate

-The maximum size allowed for the output in megabytes.
+The maximum size allowed for the output in megabytes or the bitrate, in MB/s, of the video.

     1
     2.5